Mamba2301/MindShelf/README.md

 ## Credits
 - [Open Library API](https://openlibrary.org/) for book data and images.
-- Special thanks to John Doe for UI design feedback.

 ## License
 This project is **not available for public use**.
 You can only use it with my explicit consent.
 All rights reserved.